mobxjs/mobx/docs/refguide/computed-decorator.md

 }, 60);
 ```

-#### KeepAlive Computeds
+### Computed KeepAlive

-A computed may be passed the `keepAlive` flag. keepAlive will cause the computed to act as though it is observed by a reaction.
-This is a convience method and is synoymous with the `autorun` pattern demonstrated above.
+A computed may be initalized with the `keepAlive` flag. `keepAlive` will cause the computed to act as though it is observed by a reaction.
+This is a convience method and `keepAlive` does the same as the autorun in example above, but it does it a lot more efficient (it can for example keep the computed alive, but defer computation until somebody actually reads the value, something the autorun can't do).

 ``` javascript
 class OrderLine {